Palu Tabulations

 After that, I set out to learn more about the intricacies of scoring - building a judging panel, building a ballot, and determining awards in the most "fair" way possible.
 I changed jobs in moving to Waukee, IA, where I was able to make a lot of connections with very experienced people.
 I was able to have discussions with many industry experts to find out what categories are most important on a ballot, what should be avoided, and what causes confusion the most.
 When putting my new found knowledge to work in the 2016 season, word-of-mouth led to me helping with 13 competitions.

 As a fellow director, I had made it my goal to not tell other directors how they should be doing things, but rather just help share the knowledge I had acquired if they wanted to hear it.
 My goal and job was still to set up a system unique for each competition, based on the host directors wishes.
-That business mentality led to my competition collaborations jumping to 32 in 2017, eventually reaching the nearly 70 competitions I was able to work with in this recent 2020 season.
+That business mentality led to my competition collaborations jumping to 32 in 2017, to almost 70 in 2020, and eventually reaching the over 100 competitions I am scheduled to work with in this upcoming 2025 season.

 I am continually learning more every year about how to fine tune the system, as well as understanding new perspectives in the competitive art of Show Choir.
 As a former performer, and current director, my mission will always remain helping create understanding in the scoring aspect of this art form, and creating fair outcomes for the students involved.